What’s happening today?

 Why would anyone register for a race, practice running daily for 6 months, but never practice eating healthy?
-It doesn’t make sense to emit healthy eating from a training routine.
+It doesn't make sense to omit healthy eating from a training routine.
 Food is fuel for our bodies, and it is nearly impossible to run efficiently if our bodies are fueled by junk.

 Think of it this way: If a runner trains for 6 months and eats 3 meals per day, he will eat 540 practice meals before race day.